LauWyeRock/RecommendationSystem/Submission/README.md

 ## Implicit
 (Step4A_Implicit.ipynb)
 Recommendations are based on the users' behavior (e.g., playcounts of songs) rather than explicit ratings.
 The code is using a collaborative filtering approach with the Alternating Least Squares (ALS) algorithm.
-We recommend both seen and unseen songs (Unseen means between training and test set).
 We use `user_songs_filtered.csv` and AlternatingLeastSquares model from the implicit library, which primarily focuses on matrix factorization techniques that work directly with user-item interaction data.
-It doesn't natively support incorporating user or item features directly into the model during the matrix factorization process in the way that models like LightFM do, which are designed as hybrid recommendation models capable of utilizing both interaction data and metadata (e.g., genre, user demographics).
+It doesn't natively support incorporating user or item features directly into the model during the matrix factorization process in the way that models like LightFM do.

 For model evaluation, we have the following metrics: